CFC holds 71st Meeting of Executive Board by teleconference

 CFC is proud to play a catalytic role in promoting and supporting poverty alleviation through commodity- focused development.

-Ambassador of the Republic of Iraq visits CFC
+Deputy Head of Mission for the Republic of Kenya visits the CFC

-Ambassador of the Republic of Indonesia visits CFC
+Ambassador of the People’s Republic of China visits CFC virtually

-31 March 2021, Amsterdam.
 H.E.
-Ambassador Sheikh Mohammed Belal, Managing Director of the Common Fund for Commodities (CFC), met officials from the Ministry of Agriculture and MSMEDA.
-The meeting was initiated by H.E.
-Mr. Hatem Elsayed, Ambassador of Egypt in The Hague, and took place online on 31 March 2021.
-During the meeting Ambassador Belal was accompanied by Mr. Axel Gruber, Chief Operations Officer of the CFC, and Mr. Andrey Kuleshov, Strategy and Development Advisor of the CFC.
+Ambassador Sheikh Mohammed Belal, Managing Director of the Common Fund for Commodities (CFC), accompanied by Mr. Axel Gruber, Chief Operations Officer of the CFC, and Mr. Andrey Kuleshov, Strategy and Development Advisor of the CFC received this Botswana delegation.